Posted in Business, Homes, People

 The groundbreaking celebration was held in March of 1925 at the junction of Thorn Road (now Thornhill Drive) and Mountain Blvd.

-Members of the Montclair Improvement Club in November of 1925 and began constructing the new clubhouse.
+Members of the Montclair Improvement Club in November of 1925 began constructing the new Clubhouse.

 New Clubhouse Opens

-The structure is one-story and is of Spanish architecture.
-Features included an auditorium with stage and fireplace, dining and reception rooms, an electrically equipped kitchen.
+The one-story structure is of Spanish architecture.
+Features include an auditorium with stage and fireplace, dining and reception rooms, and an electrically equipped kitchen.

 Montclarion

-John Perona was the builder who donated his services.
-Contributions of labor from club members reduced the cost of construction.
+John Perona donated his services as a builder.
+Club members’ labor contributions reduced the cost of construction.

 They also planned to have tennis and handball courts, a playground for children, and a golf course.

-In March of 1926, the Montclair Improvement Club held their first dance at the new clubhouse.
+In March 1926, the Montclair Improvement Club held its first dance at the new Clubhouse.

 A Bit of History